chen-qingyu/pyincpp/readme.md

 Very convenient to use:

-Since pytype has already entered the official xmake repository, you only need to add it in the project configuration: `add_requires("pytype")` and then you can directly `#include <pytype/pytype.hpp>` in the source code.
+- PyType has already in the official XMake repository, you only need to add it in the xmake.lua: `add_requires("pytype")` and then `#include <pytype/pytype.hpp>`.

-Alternatively, simply and roughly copy the entire sources directory to the project source directory and then directly `#include "pytype.hpp"`.
+- Or, simply and roughly copy the entire sources directory to the project source directory and then `#include "pytype.hpp"`.

-There are a total of 8 classes, refer to the 8 commonly used classes in Python:
+There are a total of 8 classes for now, refer to the 8 commonly used classes in Python:

 | Type in PyType | Type in Python       |
 | -------------- | -------------------- |